khlood-almohammadi/Business-Analytics-Malaria-Project/README.md

-# Business-Analytics-(Malaria Project)
+# Business-Analytics-(Malaria Project):
 This project is aimed at analysis using data visualization in Tableau , As A large part of working with data is being able to interpret data visualizations and explain our insights to others.

-# This project has covered the below content
+# This project has covered the below content:

 A - What is the average number of deaths caused by the malaria epidemic?
 B - Which countries are most affected by the malaria epidemic?